sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

                         BusinessPartner.IS_MALE,
                         BusinessPartner.IS_FEMALE,
                         BusinessPartner.CREATION_DATE)
-                .execute();
+                .execute(destination);
 ```

 Using the OData VDM we now have access to an object representation of a specific OData service, in this case the `DefaultBusinessPartnerService` (default implementation of the interface `BusinessPartnerService`).
 So now there's no more need to know the endpoint's service path, service name or entity collection name.
 We can call this service's `getAllBusinessPartner()` function to retrieve a list of all the business partners from the system.
+The system the service will use is passed as a destination in the `execute()` call.
+In this tutorial our destination is called `ErpQueryEndpoint` and you will learn a little later where it is set up.

 Now take a look at the `select()` function.
 Instead of passing strings that represent the field of the entity, we can simply use the static fields provided by the `BusinessPartner` class.
 So not only have we eliminated the risk of spelling errors, we also made it type-safe!
 Again, the same applies for `filter()` and `orderBy()`.
 For example, filtering to male business partners becomes as easy as `.filter(BusinessPartner.IS_MALE.eq(true))`– note the type-safe comparison.